Neteller

 General information

-In the Neteller method, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Neteller method, the merchant's web service is required to do the following:

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-2. Perform the redirection of a customer to the Neteller service.
+2. Receive an intermediate callback from the payment platform and redirect the customer to the Neteller service.

-1. A customer initiates a purchase through Neteller on the merchant's web service side.
+1. A customer initiates a purchase by using the Neteller method in the web service.

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-6. The payment platform performs the internal payment request processing and redirects the request to the Neteller service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Neteller service.

-7. The request is processed on the Neteller side.
+7. The request is processed on the Neteller service side.

-12. The payment is processed on the Neteller side.
+12. The purchase is processed in the Neteller service.

-15. The payment platform sends a callback to the web service.
+15. The payment platform sends the payment result callback to the web service.

-16. The customer receives the payment result on the web service.
+16. The customer receives the payment result information from the web service.

 Request format

-There are several things you must consider when using purchase requests in the Neteller method:
+There are several things you need to consider when sending purchase requests by using the Neteller method:

 • Object payment—payment information: